AkPuLk0/BC250---Led-Progress/README.md

 ## SteamOS

-SteamOS update progress is read passively from Atomupd:
+On SteamOS, update progress is read passively from Atomupd:

 ```text
 Service: com.steampowered.Atomupd1